Sue Gibbs

 About

 During her cum laude PhD and postdoctoral years Sandra J. van Vliet studied the impact of glycosylation and glycan-binding receptors on dendritic cell biology and specialized in the field of glyco-immunology.
 She obtained a prestigious NWO-VENI grant in 2010 that allowed her to dissect the signaling properties of glycan-binding receptors.
 With grants from the Dutch Cancer Society, Cancer Center Amsterdam and European Marie Curie ITN network she has established her own independent research group that aims to unravel how tumor glycans affect tumor progression, metastasis and anti-tumor immunity.
 In 2017, Sandra van Vliet was awarded the female career award ASPASIA from the Netherlands Organisation for Scientific Research (NWO).
-With the ASPASIA she established the VUmc Women in Science Fund, which aims to accelerate the careers of young female scientists by providing grants for international work visits and networking.
+With the ASPASIA she established the Amsterdam UMC Women in Science Fund, which aims to accelerate the careers of young female scientists by providing grants for international work visits and networking.

 Within the immune system, glycan blue prints are decoded by specific glycan-receptors, such as the C-type lectin (CLRs) or the Siglec receptors.
 These glycan-binding receptors are crucial in regulating the balance between immunity and tolerance and several CLRs and Siglecs seem to endow a tolerogenic phenotype on antigen presenting cells (APCs) to dampen potential immune responses directed against the tumor.
-We study this by correlating lectin binding to disease progression and immune cell infiltration and activation in human tumor samples.
+We study on a molecular level how different glycan ligands affect lectin signaling and subsequent reprogramming of the APCs.
+In addition, we design targeting moieties to harness lectin function in order to to adjust and fine-tune immune responses.

 Key publications

-1. Cornelissen LAM, Blanas A, van der Horst JC, Kruijssen L, Zaal A, O’Toole T, Wiercx L, van Kooyk Y, van Vliet SJ.
+4. Cornelissen LAM, Blanas A, van der Horst JC, Kruijssen L, Zaal A, O’Toole T, Wiercx L, van Kooyk Y, van Vliet SJ.
 Disruption of sialic acid metabolism drives tumor growth by augmenting CD8(+) T cell apoptosis.
 Int J Cancer.
 144(9):2290-2302 (2019)

-2. Marcelo F, Supekar N, Corzana F, van der Horst JC, Vuist IM, Live D, Boons GPH, Smith DF, van Vliet SJ.
+5. Marcelo F, Supekar N, Corzana F, van der Horst JC, Vuist IM, Live D, Boons GPH, Smith DF, van Vliet SJ.
 Identification of a secondary binding site in human macrophage galactose-type lectin by microarray studies: Implications for the molecular recognition of its ligands.
 J Biol Chem.
 294(4):1300-1311 (2019).

-3. Blanas A, Cornelissen LAM, Kotsias M, van der Horst JC, van de Vrugt HJ, Kalay H, Spencer DIR, Kozak RP, van Vliet SJ.
+6. Blanas A, Cornelissen LAM, Kotsias M, van der Horst JC, van de Vrugt HJ, Kalay H, Spencer DIR, Kozak RP, van Vliet SJ.
 Transcriptional activation of fucosyltransferase (FUT) genes using the CRISPR-dCas9-VPR technology reveals potent N-glycome alterations in colorectal cancer cells.
 Glycobiology.
 29(2):137-150 (2019)

-4. Blanas A, Sahasrabudhe NM, Rodríguez E, van Kooyk Y and van Vliet SJ.
+7. Blanas A, Sahasrabudhe NM, Rodríguez E, van Kooyk Y and van Vliet SJ.
 Fucosylated antigens in cancer: an alliance towards tumor progression, metastasis and resistance to chemotherapy.
 Front Oncol.
 8:39 (2018)

 This article was selected for a special edition for World Cancer day 2019, highlighting a selection of top articles published in Frontiers in Oncology over the prior 12 months.

-5. Lenos K, Goos JACM, Vuist IM, den Uil SH, Delis-van Diemen PM, Belt EJTh, Stockmann HBAC, Bril H, de Wit M, Carvalho B, Giblett S, Pritchard CA, Meijer GA, van Kooyk Y, Fijneman RJA, van Vliet SJ.
+8. Lenos K, Goos JACM, Vuist IM, den Uil SH, Delis-van Diemen PM, Belt EJTh, Stockmann HBAC, Bril H, de Wit M, Carvalho B, Giblett S, Pritchard CA, Meijer GA, van Kooyk Y, Fijneman RJA, van Vliet SJ.
 MGL ligand expression is correlated to BRAF mutation and associated with poor survival of stage III colon cancer patients Oncotarget 6(28):26278-90 (2015) ‒ IF 5.2, corresponding author

 Group members